Introduction.

 One of the reasons I was able to visit only two of Sintra’s famous palaces is that I chose to tour the Pena Palace interior as the ticket provided by Portugal Trails allowed.
 Although my visit wasn’t at the height of the season and my entry was timed for 10:30, the line was so long that I stood in it for about 45 minutes before my actual entry.

-My cautionary words are these: No ticket is needed to visit the grounds or the outside of the palace.
+My cautionary words are these: A different ticket will admit you to the grounds or the outside of the palace.
 If you ever visit Sintra and want to see the palace interior, I’d urge you to purchase tickets in advance and enter at the earliest possible time unless you’re planning an overnight stay.

 Here’s your link to this post’s photos that include some of the interior of the palace.